bartlomiejkus/Fylo-project/README.md

-# Fylo - simple landing page build for Frontend Master
+# Fylo - simple landing page build for Frontend Mentor

 ## General info
 This project has been build by me as a test after taking an Advanced CSS and Sass online course.
 It is a simple dark theme landing page build mainly with CSS Flexbox and Grid.